ZenVega/ccc_macropad_docs/Readme.md

 ->non of the above layouts
 ->15. promicro_rp2040

 your new keyboard's setup should now be created in ~/qmk_firmware/keyboards/<your_keyboards_name_folder>
 ![image](images/qmk_keyboard_files.png)

-when it prompts you:
-MCU = RP2040 #or whatever you are using bootloader = rp2040
-VIA_ENABLE=yes
+in you keyboard.json:
+add:
+'"via": true' to the features

+the keyboard.yaml holds the actual layout of the keyboard as well as some more metadata. keymaps can hold different configurations for this layout. after configuring your keymap to your liking, you can always try to compile and see if you keymap.c and you kayboard.yaml align:
+`qmk compile -kb <keyboard> -km <keymap>` if not defined differently you keymap is just 'default'